lart-bangor/research-assistant/docs/source/tutorials/localisation-translations.rst

     Finding the “versions” folder if you installed L'ART Research Client for a single user

-However, if you installed the app **for all users**, you will find the :file:`Versions` folder by following a different path, as below:
+However, if you installed the app for all users, you will find the :file:`versions` folder by following a different path, as below:

 .. figure:: tutfigures/tutorial_finding_versions_folder_after_installation.png